-When developing Node.js applications you might face situations where you need to install multiple versions of Node.
+When developing Node.js applications, you might face situations where you need to install multiple versions of Node.
 This can happen when you have multiple projects and they have different requirements, or you have a deployable application which must be compatible with different Node versions.
-Without a good tool this would mean a lot of work and effort to install the different versions manually, and basing a project on a specific version.
-Fortunately there is a better way!
+Without a good tool, this would mean a lot of work and effort to install the different versions manually, and basing a project on a specific version.
+Fortunately, there’s a better way!

 nvm stands for Node Version Manager.
 As the name suggests, it helps you manage and switch between different Node versions with ease.
 It provides a command line interface where you can install different versions with a single command, set a default, switch between them and much more.

-nvm supports both Linux and OS X, but that’s not to say that Windows users have to miss out.
-There is a second project named nvm-windows which offers Windows users the possibility of easily managing Node environments.
+nvm supports both Linux and macOS, but that’s not to say that Windows users have to miss out.
+There’s a second project named nvm-windows which offers Windows users the possibility of easily managing Node environments.
 Despite the name, nvm-windows is not a clone of nvm, nor is it affiliated with it.
 However, the basic commands listed below (for installing, listing and switching between versions) should work for both nvm and nvm-windows.

 First, make sure you uninstall any Node.js version you might have on your system, as they can collide with the installation.
 After this, download the latest stable installer.
 Run the executable installer, follow the steps provided and you’re good to go!

-Removing previous Node installations is optional, although it is advised you do so.
-There are plenty of good resources online as to how you might do this (OS X, Linux).
-It is also good if you remove any npm installation you might have, since it might collide with nvm’s installation.
+Removing previous Node installations is optional, although it’s advised you do so.
+There are plenty of good online resources for how you might do this (macOS, Linux).
+It’s also good if you remove any npm installation you might have, since it might collide with nvm’s installation.
 You’ll also need to have a C++ compiler installed on your system.
-For OS X you can install the Xcode command line tools.
+For macOS, you can install the Xcode command line tools.
 You can do this by running the following command:

 On Linux, you can install the build-essential package by running the following (assumes apt):